thoughtfull-clojure/argus/README.md

 It works with both Clojure and ClojureScript, so it is suitable for sending rich data to and from backend and frontend.

+## Do not keyword-ize map keys

-*Because argus transparently handles keywords, symbols, and strings as map keys, I do not recommend that you have your JSON library automatically convert map properties into keywords.
-That will interefere with this decoding process, and there are some cases where it is useful to maintain string keys in data (for example, when dealing—not with "objects"—but "mappings" from one name to another).*
+***Because argus transparently handles keywords, symbols, and strings as map keys, I do not recommend that you have your JSON library automatically convert map properties into keywords.
+This will interfere with the map key decoding process, and there are some cases where it is useful to maintain string keys in data (for example, when dealing—not with "objects"—but "mappings" from one name to another).***

 ## Performance